Venkatesh Maha

 Venkatesh Maha is an Indian film director, screenwriter and actor who works in Telugu cinema.
-He's known for directing films such as C/o Kancharapalem (2018) and Uma Maheswara Ugra Roopasya (2020).
+He's known for directing films including C/o Kancharapalem (2018) and Uma Maheswara Ugra Roopasya (2020).

 Career

-Maha left his house at the age of sixteen and worked at various jobs.
+Maha left his house at the age of sixteen and worked various jobs.
 He worked as a spot boy for the film Teen Maar (2011) before he made his acting debut with Aakasame Haddu that same year.
 He made his directorial debut with the film C/o Kancharapalem (2018) which was shot in the suburb of the same name.
-The cast of the film comprised entirely newcomers.
-Regarding his work in the film one critic noted that "Full marks to Venkatesh for not only coming up with a different kind of film but successfully carrying off the experiment of roping in locals for a film which is about themselves" whilst another stated that "If the director Venkatesh Maha is the brain behind this idea, he deserves credit yes".
+The cast of the film comprised entirely of newcomers.
+Regarding his work on the film, one critic noted, "Full marks to Venkatesh for not only coming up with a different kind of film but successfully carrying off the experiment of roping in locals for a film which is about themselves" whilst another stated, "If the director Venkatesh Maha is the brain behind this idea, he deserves credit yes".

-His next film was Uma Maheswara Ugra Roopasya (2020), the remake of the Malayalam film Maheshinte Prathikaaram.
-The film featured Satyadev in the lead role and was shot extensively in the Araku valley.
-Regarding his casting in the film, a critic wrote that "And a big shout to Venkatesh Maha’s casting choices, which makes the movie more relatable".
+His next film was Uma Maheswara Ugra Roopasya (2020), a remake of the Malayalam film Maheshinte Prathikaaram.
+The film features Satyadev in the lead role and was shot extensively in the Araku valley.
+Regarding the cast of the film, a critic opined, "And a big shout to Venkatesh Maha’s casting choices, which makes the movie more relatable".
 In August 2021, Maha started Write Right Club for creative writers along with Puja Kolluru and other team members.

+He collaborated with Satyadev again in the psychological drama film Rao Bahadur, which released in July 2026.
+Presented by Mahesh Babu and Namrata Shirodkar, it was jointly produced by Anurag Reddy, Sharath Chandra, Chinta Gopalakrishna Reddy, and Eshwaran Vijayaraghavan.